Arachnidd/Empyreus-Crypto-API/README.md

 **Note:** For sending fee is automatically calculated so you do not have to input the fee each time.

-privateKey = The currency address authentication (sort of like a key to get into the address).
+pkey = The currency address authentication (sort of like a key to get into the address).
 This should not be shared with ANYONE.

 user = the username assigned to you by the owner password = the password assigned to you by the owner